 1 September 1914, he was appointed to command the artillery of the Canadian Expeditionary Force.
 The assembly and training took place in Valcartier.
 On 1 October 1914, after a short, intensive training period, the guns, horses and men of the Canadian Contingent departed for the Great War.

 Training continued on the Salisbury Plain.
 He demanded excellence in equitation, ranging, fire discipline, entrenching and camouflage.
 Under his command, the Canadian Divisional Artillery embarked for France, 7 February 1915.
 The entire formation was ashore by the 16th, gaining the distinction of being the only fighting formation to arrive in France as a single entity.
 At 10:15 on the morning of 2 March, the 1st Battery, 1st Brigade, Canadian Field Artillery fired the first Canadian artillery round, opening a new era for the Canadian Army.

-On 15 June the Canadians began preliminary arrangement for the assault on two strong points opposite Fivenchy-les-la Bassée.
-Under Brigadier-General Burstall’s direction, these arrangements would stand as a model for future operations of the Canadian Corps.
-They included the employment of 18-pounders fitted with armour plating deployed into forward most trenches where, at ranges of between 75 and 3000 yards, they smashed enemy strong points.
+1 September 1915, he was promoted Colonel and appointed Brevet Brigadier-General.
+On 15 June 1915, the Canadians began preliminary arrangements for the assault on two strong points opposite Fivenchy-les-la Bassée.
+Under his direction, these arrangements would stand as a model for future operations of the Canadian Corps.
+They included 18-pounders fitted with armour plating, deployed forward at ranges between 75 and 3000 yards, engaging enemy strong points.

 After a distinguished career, he retired in October 1923.
 His innovation, training techniques and practical use of the Canadian Guns set the stage for the significant advances made by the next generation of Canadian Artillerymen.
+He died in 1945.